-Plastic is lightweight, flexible, colourful, but also economical and fast to produce.
-That is the main reason why there are so many plastic products.
-That is also the reason why there's so much plastic waste.
+Plastic is lightweight, flexible, and colourful, but it’s also economical and fast to produce.
+These are the main reasons why there are so many plastic products and an increase in plastic waste.

-Much is known about plastic packaging waste, but little about hard plastics.
+Although there is a lot of research about plastic packaging waste, little is known about the impact of hard plastic.

 A UNEP report from 2014 caught our attention when it stated: “the toy industry belong[s] to the group that uses plastic most intensively in products” (Source: UNEP Valuing plastics)

-As we know plastic packaging creates a lot of waste.
-But when we buy a bottle of water, the weight of the plastic is only about 2% of its total weight.
-Plastic toys are for 100% made out of plastic.
+As we know, plastic packaging creates a lot of waste but when we buy a bottle of water, the mass of the plastic is only about 2% of its total weight.

-For instance a toy kitchen contains 5.6 kg of valuable plastic, which equals its total weight.
-You need to collect about 400 empty plastic bottles to reach this amount.
+For instance, a toy kitchen contains 5.6 kg of valuable plastic, the equivalent of 400 empty plastic water bottles.

 Or 150 bottles to equal a pushbike.

-Recycling plastic packaging is very good, but recycling plastic toys seems to be an absolute necessity.
+Recycling plastic packaging is important, but recycling plastic toys seems to be an absolute necessity.

 Short life-time products

-Children grow fast and their abilities and interests shift even faster, especially in their first years of life.
-This is why toys are often thrown away after a short time.
+Children grow fast.
+Their abilities and interests shift even faster, especially in their first years of life.
+Therefore, toys are often thrown away after a short lifespan.

 Top 5 toys at home are mainly made in plastic (PE or PP)

 At the beginning of 2017, we conducted a survey in Belgium with parents who had young children.
 This survey confirmed that 90% of the most popular toys are made entirely out of plastic.